swatDong/mcp-sample-vsc-debug/python-weather/README.md

   - then, the MCP Inspector is launched (by default on port 5173 and 3000)

   The whole definition can be found in [tasks.json](.vscode/tasks.json).
 You can also edit [launch.json](.vscode/launch.json), [tasks.json](.vscode/tasks.json), [\_\_init\_\_.py](src/__init__.py) to change above ports.

+  > In addition, the [MCP Inspector](https://github.com/modelcontextprotocol/inspector/) is implemented in Node.js.
+To launch it within this Python project, there are two tricky steps:
+  > 1. Put the bundled inspector client and server to [`inspector/`](inspector/).
+(Forked and added bundle logic to the inspector's source, see [forked repo's branch](https://github.com/swatDong/inspector/tree/my-bundle))
+  > 2. Launch VSCode executable as Node.js.
+See [tasks.json](.vscode/tasks.json) and [launcher.py](inspector/launcher.py).

 </details>